BEFORE 2022 ENDS …

 Please note that for the lunchtime supervision at your child’s primary school (Tussenschoolse opvang – tso), the tax rebate does not apply.

-The coalition agreement of the new cabinet states that before 2025, they aim to provide (almost) free childcare to all children, or at least to the children of working parents.
-The details aren’t clear yet.
+The latest coalition agreement of the cabinet stated that by 2025, they aim to provide (almost) free childcare to all children of working parents.
+The exact details aren’t clear yet.
 This will hugely simplify this very complicate rebate system.
+Before this moment they will have to work very hard to solve the current teacher shortage and long waiting lists.

 In this Doodly video I explain the various childcare options.

-The Consumentenbond (the national consumers’ organization) also provides a lot of reliable information about the various tax rebates.
+The Consumentenbond (the national consumers’ organization) also provides a lot of reliable information about the various tax rebates and benefits.

 This is what you can expect (slightly more than past year):